Tanasiv/Python/README.md

 # Python
-Homework from GoIt Python courses
+Homework from GoIt courses on Python